rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 ### 6. Viewing Service Records
-The service records are located in the following directory: `src/main/java/chocan/report`                                  Under file name
+The service records are located in the following directory: `src/main/java/chocan/db/services.txt`                           Under file name services.txt

 ### 7. Viewing Member Reports
 The member reports can are located in the following directory: `src/main/java/chocan/report`